⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Binance

-The world's largest cryptocurrency exchange by trading volume, offering a vast array of cryptocurrencies, trading pairs, and advanced features.
+The largest global cryptocurrency exchange by trading volume, offering a vast array of cryptocurrencies and advanced trading features.

 Binance